March 15, 2018

-Each year, members of the Impact San Diego class are divided into LEADership Action Teams (LATs).
+Each year, members of the Impact San Diego class are divided into Leadership Action Teams (LATs).
 Each LAT is matched with a local nonprofit agency that benefits from the team members’ expertise and leadership to accomplish an individualized project.

-2019 Nonprofit Organization Applications
+2020 Nonprofit Organization Applications

-2018 PARTNER AGENCIES
+2019 PARTNER AGENCIES

-LEAD San Diego directly effects positive change in our region through Leadership Action Teams (LATs), the service learning component of LEAD’s flagship nine-month program, Impact San Diego.
+LEAD San Diego directly affects positive change in our region through Leadership Action Teams (LATs), the service learning component of LEAD’s flagship nine-month program, Impact San Diego.
 Impact not only provides participants with a greater understanding of the critical issues and key players in our region, it also inspires participants to use their skills to become engaged with community organizations and causes.

 LEAD’s Impact San Diego Class of 2019 was divided into six LATs.
 Each LAT was matched with a local nonprofit agency that benefited from the team members’ expertise and leadership as they worked on an individualized project.

 The 2019 Partner Agencies were: